Miss Georgia Teen USA

 The Miss Georgia Teen USA competition is the pageant that selects the representative for the state of Georgia in the Miss Teen USA pageant.
 This pageant is directed Greenwood Productions under the ownership of Miss Tennessee USA 1989 Kim Greenwood.
 The pageant is hosted in McDonough, Georgia.

 Georgia is in the top 5 most successful states at Miss Teen USA in terms of number and value of placements.
-Despite this, like their sister pageant, Miss Georgia USA, they have never won the competition despite having placed 2nd, 3rd, 4th, and 5th as well as several finalist and semi-finalist spots.
-They have never won any of the main awards, but did win Style awards in 1999 and 2000.
+After countless runner-up and semi-finalist finishes, Kiran Reddy of Douglas was the first teen from Georgia to win the national title on August 26, 2026.

 Seven Georgia teens later won the Miss Georgia USA crown, and two others won the Miss Indiana USA and Miss Virginia USA titles, respectively.
 Kelly Jerles, the first Miss Georgia Teen USA, became the first Teen titleholder to compete at Miss America, representing Georgia in 1987.
 Another Georgia teen also competed for Alabama at that pageant.

-Kalysia Negron of Atlanta was crowned Miss Georgia Teen USA 2025 on June 28, 2025, at Austin Peay State University in Clarksville.
-She represented Georgia at Miss Teen USA 2025.
+Kiran Reddy of Douglas was appointed Miss Georgia Teen USA 2026 on June 30th, 2026, after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She represented Georgia at Miss Teen USA 2026 and later won the title, marking the state's first title in the pageant's history.